-Jack Lord played Detective Steve McGarrett, leader of a fictional state run police unit.
-The show, which was filmed on location in Hawaii and ran on CBS for twelve seasons from 1968 to 1980.
+Jack Lord played Detective Steve McGarrett, leader of a fictional state-run police unit.
+The show was filmed on location in Hawaii and ran on CBS for 12 seasons from 1968 to 1980.
 McGarrett's "Book 'em, Danno" became a popular catchphrase.
-Perhaps the two memorable aspects of the show were its theme music and Jack Lord's always perfect hair.
+Perhaps the two memorable aspects of the show were its theme music and Lord's always perfect hair.

 The Streets of San Francisco